 “Insanity: doing the same thing over and over again and expecting different results.“

 We can’t expect different results from the same actions.

 I moved from one place to the next.
 Everywhere I went, there I was.
 So, why didn’t I change when I was taking different actions?

 All our actions reflect the state of our mind, body, and emotions.
 So, as I moved from one place to the next, I created the same environment to reflect my mental and psychological state.
-As a result, I couldn’t change my actions.
+But, as a result, I couldn’t change my actions.
 There was no room for the transformation.

-So, we can only take different actions when we change our mindset, experiences and lifestyle.
+So, we can only take different actions when we change our experiences and lifestyle.

 Sometimes transformation requires giant leaps.
 Other times, small incremental steps will do.

 We must challenge ourselves to be a little uncomfortable and do things that scare us.
 What’s the worst that can happen?
 Rejection, embarrassment, someone saying no?
 Alternatively, what’s the best that could happen?
 Quitting smoking, being healthy and happy?
 Why not?